yhatt/jsx-slack/README.md

 ### Line breaks

-As same as HTML, line breaks in JSX will be ignored, and replace to a single whitespace if you have multi-line JSX.
+As same as HTML, line breaks in JSX will be ignored, and replace to a single whitespace.
 You shoud use `<br />` tag in this case.

->

 ### HTML block contents